 Here are some tips for getting your cake out of the pan without breaking it.

-Once the cakes has had enough time to sit, you can remove it from the pan and let it cool on a cooling rack until it is no longer warm.
+Once the cake has had enough time to sit, you can remove it from the pan and let it cool on a cooling rack until it is no longer warm.
 Then, wrap the cake up and put it right in the fridge.

 Cool Your Cake in the Fridge

-Allow the cake to sit in the fridge until it is nice and cold, about two to three hours or longer is ideal, depending on the size of your cake.
-If you have time, let the cake stay in the fridge overnight.
+Allow the cake to sit in the fridge until it is nice and cold.
+About two to three hours or longer is ideal, depending on the size of your cake.

-When you cake is fully chilled, it will be easier to cut and easier to work with.
+When your cake is fully chilled, it will be easier to cut and easier to work with.
 The cake will be much sturdier once it is cold which means that frosting the cake will be a breeze!

 Cool Your Cake in the Freezer